 Waiting until Miguel was gone, Kandy scooped up the last of his tacos and ate it before taking one final bite of the caramel and nuts from the tamales.
 After wiping down her hands, she popped a piece of cinnamon gum on her walk to the back of the restaurant.
-A light tapping on the swinging door and she leaned through to have a quick glance around.
-Manny was returning from cold storage with a stack of meat to prep for dinnertime rush and he nodded to her.
+A light tapping on the swinging door and she leaned through to have a glance around.
+Manny was returning from cold storage with a stack of meat to prep for the dinnertime rush and he nodded to her.

 “Miguel had a call and said to give you this for the bill,” Kandy still stood partially behind the door smiling faintly and offering the cash to him.

 He waved his hand after setting the packages of food down on a clean metal counter.
 “His money ain’t any good here.”

 Kandy pulled out a twenty and placed it in the order window, “For Lydia?”

 Manny nodded before extending his hand to her.
 “Manny, the cousin who taught him all the good shit he knows.”

 “Manny and Miggy?”
 A brow arch and he watched as the shy smile blossomed a little more before she finally shook his hand.

 “Handsome and hilarious as fuck.”
 He finally noticed Miguel’s tie laying around her shoulders, “You guys didn’t fuck out there, did you?”

 “Twice on the table.
 Sorry.”
 She let the joke sit dry and toneless until she saw him begin to question whether it was true.
 “I drew the line at anal.
 Your cousin is insatiable.”